zavsby/ProjectHelpers/README.md

 ## License

-SimpleData is available under the MIT license.
+ProjectHelpers is available under the MIT license.
 See the LICENSE file for more info.